scaffold-dot/scaffold-dot/README.md

 To get started with Scaffold-DOT, follow the steps below:

-1. Install the latest version of Scaffold-DOT
+1. Install the latest version of Scaffold-DOT, with or without `--recurse-submodules`

 ```
 git clone --recurse-submodules https://github.com/scaffold-dot/scaffold-dot.git